 Here you'll learn how to create one as quickly as possible.
 In the detailed page, you'll see more details how the generation works, so you can adapt it to your own needs.

 The SceneCity low-poly assets collection is necessary also, this is where you'll find a low-poly building and low-poly road portion.
 If you haven't touched anything in the imported assets, located in SceneCity assets and collections, then everything is ready.
 No need to show it or enable it.

 Select the scatter city preset graph, in SceneCity's node panel.
 Then locate the node in this image (middle right of the graph) and click on its button.
 It will generate and update the city mesh, and you'll see it in the viewport.
-The mesh object was already present in the scene before, but its mesh was empty.
+The object was already present in the scene before, but its mesh was empty.
 So now that SceneCity has updated it, it is visible.

-What you just did is tell SceneCity to scatter two different types of buildings (procedural cubes, and a custom mesh) over a given area, according to a distribution and size map.
-They are output as a single merged mesh.
+What you just did is tell SceneCity to scatter two different types of buildings (procedural cubes, and a custom mesh) over a given area, according to a distribution map and a building size map.

-What you just did is tell SceneCity to create / update an image datablock (so within Blender, not an image file), to be used in a pre-made material that was appended from the library along with the city mesh and object.
+What you just did is tell SceneCity to create / update an image datablock (so it's just within Blender, not an image file), to be used in a pre-made material that was appended from the library along with the city mesh and object.

 The first one creates curves for the roads, the second one adds the road portion object along those curves.
 You could also manually add a ground plane for the city.
 You can use the delete buttons anytime to delete the created objects easily (as long as you don't change their names).